Sheraff/whiteboard-comics/new/README.md

 - [ ] allow for landed state based on URL (/archives, /graph_name, /contact)
 - [ ] URL rewriting when switching graph
 - [ ] prevent scrolling when an <card> is front
-- [ ] fix issue when graph is toggled OFF during animation and toggled back ON while animation isn't finished => isn't able to restart properly and we see the animation running from 2 ≠ timelines at the same time
-- [ ] figure out why first path of a replaces <span> is always late
+- [ ] figure out why first path of a replaced <span> is always late
 - [ ] make processArticleSVG stack callbacks if called several times (it takes time (a little) so it can potentially be called several times while executing)
 - [ ] make a getter for SVGs in card.js to harmonize the process of querySelector || request from worker => process
 - [ ] on pop-out, card animation seems to start w/ bigger height than 100vh => this is because card padding remains the same amount of px in list && in pop-out, instead it should grow proportionnaly